hadv/vito-interface/SECURE_TRANSACTION_CANCELLATION.md

 4. **Execution Risk**: Anyone who previously had access to the transaction data and signatures can potentially execute it
 5. **Nonce Dependency**: Safe wallets use sequential nonces, and a transaction remains executable until that specific nonce is used

-### Critical Security Insight
+### Critical Security Insights

+1. **Simple deletion is completely safe** for transactions without any Safe owner signatures (only proposer signature or unsigned)
-**Simple deletion is never truly secure** for any transaction that has signatures, regardless of whether it currently meets the threshold.
-The only way to guarantee a transaction cannot be executed is to consume its nonce on-chain.
+2. **Simple deletion has risks** for transactions with Safe owner signatures, regardless of whether it currently meets the threshold
+3. **The only way to guarantee** a transaction with Safe owner signatures cannot be executed is to consume its nonce on-chain

+### Key Distinction: Safe Owner vs Proposer Signatures

+- **Proposer signatures**: Cannot be used by others to execute transactions (safe to ignore for security analysis)
+- **Safe owner signatures**: Can be collected and reused by other Safe owners to complete transactions (security risk)

 ## Solution Architecture